Originating & Underwriting

 Will the average median credit score be used to determine eligibility in DU when positive rent payment history is used?

 Yes, loans for which DU uses the average median credit score to determine if the minimum credit score of 620 has been met may also use the positive rent payment history feature.
-See Selling Guide B3-5.1-01, General Requirements for Credit Scores, credit score eligibility in Desktop Underwriter for multiple borrowers and the DU Release Notes for additional details on average median credit score and applicable transaction types.
+See Selling Guide B3-5.1-01 and the DU Release Notes for additional details on average median credit score and applicable transaction types.

 • Q7.